-- start by labeling one popular/predictive hashtag from each camp.
+- start by labeling one popular/predictive hashtag from each camp manually.

-- label new hashtags if they co-occur with already labeled hashtags above a threshold rate (not necessarily to be in the same camp)
+- label new hashtags if they co-occur with the already labeled hashtags

 Constructing communication networks:

-- vertices are tweeters of the political hashtags detected above.
+- vertices of this network are tweeters of the political hashtags detected above.

 - mention edge weights: number of mentions between the two users.